The Woodlawn Way

 It shows — our students are thoughtful, caring citizens of the Woodlawn community and beyond.
 It's been dubbed, "The Woodlawn Way".
 As you walk around campus, it's not uncommon to see a fifth grader stop along his way to class to pick up some stray trash.
 You'll watch a tenth grader hold the door open for his teacher whose hands are full.
 You'll hear an eighth grader thank her teacher at the end of class.
 This culture of respect has been dubbed “The Woodlawn Way,” and it’s contagious: new students quickly recognize that such mutual respect results in independence and responsibility – and that the teachers trust that they will make good choices.

 Finding your place

 Maybe the best part of going to Woodlawn is that everyone can find something to be a part of.
 With dynamic and constantly evolving clubs and activities, you're bound to find something you like.
 And if you don't?
 Woodlawn encourages you to start your own club based on your own interests and passions.
 There's countless paths to choose — the hard part is choosing which path!

 Parents also have ample opportunities to plug in.
 From room parents to helping out in the garden to coordinating special events on campus and in the community, we depend on our parent volunteer community.
-Check out our parent volunteer section to read about the various ways you can help.

 The part I enjoy most about Woodlawn is that you get to make your own fun.
 Interested in a ga-ga pit?
 Build one yourself on campus!
 We spent the fall building this one and then had a ribbon-cutting ceremony.
 Now nearly everyone in the school is playing ga-ga ball.
 It's pretty cool.
 You learn pretty quickly that you can make a difference by just speaking up and getting involved.
 It's surprising how many people will join in on the fun.
 Check out our Grounds Crew club.
 We're always looking for new members.